 Since joining the Partnership in 2015, she has secured over $12 million in research funding.
 She has extensive experience in models of care research, particularly focusing on increasing the appropriateness and accessibility of health services to improve health outcomes for Aboriginal and Torres Strait Islander people.

 Renae currently supervises three Ph.D. students (two as primary) and two master’s research project students.
-She has supervised multiple HDR students to completion (one Ph.D.; five masters).
+She has supervised multiple HDR students to completion (one Ph.D. and five masters).

 Governance Groups

-The Partnership have 2 groups that meet throughout the year.
-These groups are the Aboriginal and Torres Strait Islander Advisory Group and Diabetes in Pregnancy Clinical Reference Group.
+The Partnership has four groups that meet throughout the year.
+These groups are the Aboriginal and Torres Strait Islander Advisory Group, the Diabetes in Pregnancy Clinical Reference Group, the Steering Committee, and the Research Leadership Group.

 Aboriginal and Torres Strait Islander Advisory Group